Rules for Conduct of Public at Meetings of the Texas Parks and Wildlife Commission

 The Texas Parks and Wildlife Commission (the Commission) respects the right of the public to offer input and comment as an important part of the Commission's decision-making process at its meetings.

 Commission meetings are governed by rules it sets subject to the laws of the State and subject to our United States Constitution.
 The Texas Open Meetings Act generally requires that the Commission provide public notice of specific matters which it intends to discuss or act upon at a meeting of a quorum of Commissioners.
-This same Act also allows the Commission to provide an opportunity for public comment on any matters within its jurisdiction, even if those matters are not listed on the agenda for that meeting, provided that the Commission may not take action in response to such general public comment in the absence of a specific agenda item that gives notice of possible Commission action.
+In addition, the Commission provides an annual opportunity for public comment on any matters within its jurisdiction, even if those matters are not listed on the agenda for that meeting, provided that the Commission may not take action in response to such general public comment in the absence of a specific agenda item that gives notice of possible Commission action.

 Commission meetings identified as work sessions are open to the public, as provided in the Texas Open Meetings Act.
 In work sessions, however, the Commission does not take action on the listed agenda items, so there is no public comment opportunity at its work sessions.

-At meetings of the Commission where the Commission has given notice that it intends to or may act upon a specific matter, members of the public are ordinarily invited to offer oral public comment on those specific matters.
+At meetings of the Commission where the Commission has given notice that it intends to or may act upon a specific matter, members of the public are invited to offer oral public comment on those specific matters.
 Oral public comment in those Commission meetings is subject to the reasonable, content-neutral limits described in this policy.
 This policy enables voices to be heard in Commission meetings while allowing the Commission to conduct, in an orderly manner, its public business as the law requires.
-The presiding officer, in his or her discretion, may modify the oral public comment policy during a particular meeting.
-If modifications are made they will be reasonable and content-neutral.
+The presiding officer, in their discretion, may modify the oral public comment policy during a particular meeting.
+If modifications are made, they will be reasonable and content-neutral.

 After the presiding officer has called the specific agenda item to be considered, following any TPWD staff or other scheduled presentations, the presiding officer will announce an opportunity for oral comments on the specific agenda item.
 Members of the public who have timely submitted the form to offer public comment on the specific item will be called individually in the order determined by the presiding officer.
 All comments must be directly relevant to the specific agenda item.